-- A. Use of Electronic Devices.
-Electronic devices (including mobile telephones, personal electronic devices, computers, and printers) may not be used in Judge Furman's Courtroom without his permission.
-More broadly, the use of any such devices within the Courthouse and its environs is governed by the Court's Standing Order M10-468, available at https://nysd.uscourts.gov/sites/default /files/2018-06/standing-order-electronic-devices.pdf.
-If required by the Standing Order, counsel seeking to bring a device into the Courthouse shall submit an Electronic Device and Wi-Fi Access Request Form, available on the Court's website, to the Court by e-mail (Furman NYSDChambers@nysd.uscourts.gov) as early as possible - and certainly no later than three business days before the start of the trial or hearing.
-Requests submitted later than later than three business days prior to the relevant trial or hearing may be denied on that basis alone.
-If permitted by the Standing Order, mobile telephones are permitted inside the Courtroom, but they MUST be kept turned off at all times.
-Non-compliance with this rule may result in forfeiture of the device for the remainder of the proceedings. - B. WiFi Access for Hearings and Trials.
-Attorneys may obtain authorization to use the Court's WiFi system in Judge Furman's Courtroom during a hearing or trial.
-For further information, see Judge Furman's Individual Rules and Practices for Hearings and Trials, available on Judge Furman's webpage.
+12. Use of Electronic Devices and Wi-Fi Access for Hearings and Trials seeking to bring a device into the Courthouse shall submit an Electronic Device and Wi-Fi Access Request Form, available on the Court's website, to the Court by email as early as possible - and certainly no later than three business days before the start of the trial or hearing.
+Requests submitted later than three business days prior to the relevant trial or hearing may be denied on that basis alone.
+If permitted by the Standing Order, mobile telephones are permitted inside the Courtroom, but they MUST be always turned off.
+Non-compliance with this rule may result in forfeiture of the device for the remainder of the proceedings.